 Eligible patients must register with us to use this service.
 This can be done in advance of using the service, or at the point of presentation of symptoms.

-- under 16 or under 19 and in full-time education
+- aged 19 or under and in full-time education;

-- with a valid maternity, medical, or war pension exemption certificate;
+- have a valid maternity, medical or war pension exemption certificate;

 error: Content is protected !!